 Posted on Quora

 In the theory described by Jung, the human being lives the world using four main psychological functions: thought, sensation, feeling and intuition.
 The MBTI collects a series of indicators that measure the extroverted and introverted tendencies of individuals based on these four functions, generating eight types: E (extraversion), I (introversion), S (sensing), N (intuition), T ( thinking), F (feeling), J (judgment) and P (perceiving); from their combination, we obtain 16 psychological types, which are then individually associated through a series of targeted questions.

 But beyond this point, all generalisations cease.
 In the individual’s analysis, astrology relies on a series of tools (natal horoscope, transits, progressions, etc.) which, together with the astrology signifiers (planets, signs, houses, aspects) and their mutual intertwining, offer an extraordinary wealth of details.
 That way, we can outline a very accurate and specific description of the person’s psychosomatic condition.

 Although no description of reality is perfect (the map is not the territory), I can say that astrology is much more precise in elaborating the aspects forming the personality than the MBTI.
-Not to mention that astrology aims to synthesise the individual’s complex interiority to integrate them into the space of representation, in a relationship as suitable as possible between himself and the world.
+Not to mention that astrology aims to synthesise the individual’s complex interiority to integrate them into the space of representation, in a relationship as suitable as possible between themselves and the world.